Should you register for GST?

 Let’s break down exactly what GST is and what it means for your freelance business.
 In this article, we’ll cover:

-• The basics of GST
+The basics of GST

-• Who needs to register for GST
+Who needs to register for GST

-• When and how to register for GST
+When and how to register for GST

-• How to put GST on your invoices
+How to include GST on your invoices

-Before we start, a disclaimer: The information in this article is general in nature is not designed to be personal financial advice.
+Before we start, a disclaimer: The information in this article is general in nature and not designed to be personal financial advice.
 You must talk to an accountant or the ATO for tax advice related to your own personal circumstances.

 What is GST?